 Peperomia prostrata is naturally found in South American rainforest habitats, just like many other of our favorite houseplants.
 Here, it usually doesn’t grow in the soil, but rather as an epiphyte on tree trunks or sometimes creeping across rocky forest floors.

-(Other epiphytic houseplants you might know include Christmas cactus, Hoya hearts, wax plants, and Anthuriums, which all love to creep and climb in their native habitats.)
+(Other epiphytic houseplants you might know include its cousin, the baby rubber plant, as well as Christmas cacti, Hoya hearts, wax plants, and Anthuriums, which all love to creep and climb in their native habitats.)

 Description